Haroka-74/Database/SQL Arena/SQL 01.md

 ```

 ## Question 04
-Write a SQL query to find all unique department and job role pairs in the organization , ensuring that each pair represents a distinct combination of `department_id` and `job_id`.
+Write a SQL query to find all unique department and job role pairs in the organization, ensuring that each pair represents a distinct combination of `department_id` and `job_id`.
 ```sql
 SELECT DISTINCT department_id , job_id FROM employees;
 ```